 Debt is one of my biggest pet peeves.
+I HATE DEBT!
 Just to give you an idea of how much debt Americans are in here’s a few statistics from NerdWallet, $764 billion in credit card debt, $8.63 in mortgages, $1.17 trillion in auto loans, $1.34 trillion in student loans, and 12.73 trillion in other kinds of debt.
 The average credit card debt balance is $6,184.16.
 Households with new auto loans pay an average of $503 a month for 68 months.
-So you can see, we’re in a whole lotta debt!
-If you don’t know much about me, I HATE DEBT!
-I mean I REALLY HATE DEBT!
-It’s a burden like no other, keeping you from living the financially simple life you desire and deserve.
-Most people have heard, “the borrower is a slave to the lender” from the book of Proverbs in the Bible.
-Not only have most heard it, they’are clearly living it too according to those statistics.
-I’m not going to say all debt is bad, however, for the most part staying out of debt as much as possible is the only way to a financially secure future.
-There are plenty of get-of-debt strategies for you to employ if you’re serious about debt-free […]
+So you can see, we’re are a long way from debt-free living!

 Planning for retirement means trying to figure out exactly how much you’ll need and coming up with that magical number can be perplexing.
-According to a survey by the Employee Benefit Research Institute, 42% of workers guess an amount.
+According to an Employee Benefit Research Institute survey, 42% of workers guess an amount.
 With so many tools at their fingertips, it’s may seem hard to understand why.
-While an online retirement calculator may be an indispensable tool, they may be aiding in the confusion.
+While an online retirement calculator may be an indispensable tool, they may be aiding to peoples’ confusion.
 There are several out there and that gives you a good idea of the number to aim for when it comes to your retirement.
-Let’s look at some of the most popular free retirement calculators out there and see how user-friendly they are or aren’t.
-While great tools, online retirement calculators can be somewhat confusing.
-Some aren’t user-friendly.
-Others want information you can only provide if you’re an actuary or economist, which would still be just you giving your best guess.
-The biggest problem with online retirement calculators—the amounts calculated for you to retire on vary greatly.
-As you near retirement the calculator become more and more complex as well.
-Simply doing a Google search of “retirement calculator” will give you over 22 million results to choose from.
-We looked […]
+In this post we will test the most popular ones for unfriendlinesses, price (free), and accuracy… all in the quest to find the best online retirement calculator out there.